CSS glossary entries for ‘B’

 background-size

-The background-size property is a CSS property which determines the proportion of a background area that should be covered by a background image, i.e. it may cause the image to be re-scaled if the background area is larger or smaller than the image's native size.
+property is a CSS property which determines the proportion of a background area that should be covered by a background image, i.e. it may cause the image to be re-scaled if the background area is larger or smaller than the image's native size. - Before selector

-The before selector (E:before or E::before) is a CSS ‘pseudo-class selector’ which targets the beginning of a given element's content.
+) is a CSS ‘pseudo-class selector’ which targets the beginning of a given element's content.
 It functions in almost exactly the same way as the ‘after selector’, except that additional content is inserted into the browser ‘DOM’ as a new ‘first child’, rather than as a ‘last child’.
 Just like the ‘after selector’ it is most commonly used as part of a ‘clearfix’ recipe or ‘mixin’.
-See ‘double colon selectors’ and ‘single colon selectors’ for explanations of why this selector has 2 syntaxes.
+See ‘double colon selectors’ and ‘single colon selectors’ for explanations of why this selector has 2 syntaxes. - Begins with selector

 border

-The border property is a shorthand CSS property which allows you to set all of the ‘border properties’ on a given CSS ‘layout box’ in a single statement.
+property is a shorthand CSS property which allows you to set all of the ‘border properties’ on a given CSS ‘layout box’ in a single statement. - Border Box Model

 border-bottom

-The border-bottom property is a CSS ‘shorthand property’ which allows you to set all of the ‘border properties’ on the bottom edge of a given CSS ‘layout box’, in a single statement.
+property is a CSS ‘shorthand property’ which allows you to set all of the ‘border properties’ on the bottom edge of a given CSS ‘layout box’, in a single statement. - border-box

 border-box

-In CSS, the border-box is the area occupied by a 'layout box's border.
+is the area occupied by a 'layout box's border.
 Its outside is bounded by the ‘border edge’ and its inside by the ‘padding edge’.
-Its size is determined by the CSS ‘border properties’.
+Its size is determined by the CSS ‘border properties’. - border-collapse

 border-collapse

-The border-collapse property is a CSS property which specifies the layout model to use for data tables.
-Its primary purpose is to allow designers to choose between a ‘collapsed border’ model and a ‘separate border’ table layout, i.e. between one in which table cells respectively share borders or each have their own independent borders.
+property is a CSS property which specifies the layout model to use for data tables.
+Its primary purpose is to allow designers to choose between a ‘collapsed border’ model and a ‘separate border’ table layout, i.e. between one in which table cells respectively share borders or each have their own independent borders. - border-color

 border-color

-The border-color property is a CSS property which specifies the colour to use for drawing a ‘border’.
-Colours can be solid block colours or be semi-transparent depending on the type of value given.
+property is a CSS property which specifies the colour to use for drawing a ‘border’.
+Colours can be solid block colours or be semi-transparent depending on the type of value given. - border-left

 border-left

-The border-left property is a CSS ‘shorthand property’ which allows you to set all of the ‘border properties’ on the left edge of a given CSS ‘layout box’, in a single statement.
+property is a CSS ‘shorthand property’ which allows you to set all of the ‘border properties’ on the left edge of a given CSS ‘layout box’, in a single statement. - border-radius

 border-radius

-The border-radius property is a CSS ‘shorthand property’ which specifies the radius of all four corners of a given CSS ‘layout box’.
+property is a CSS ‘shorthand property’ which specifies the radius of all four corners of a given CSS ‘layout box’. - border-right

 border-right

-The border-right property is a shorthand CSS property which allows you to set all of the ‘border properties’ on the right edge of a given CSS ‘layout box’, in a single statement.
+property is a shorthand CSS property which allows you to set all of the ‘border properties’ on the right edge of a given CSS ‘layout box’, in a single statement. - border-spacing

 border-spacing